mohammadazeemwani/Row-A-text-editor/README.md

-# Row - a text editor
+# *Row* - a text editor

 ## Video Demo:  <URL HERE>

 ## Description:

-Row is a text or code editor that supports editing any text file.
-It currently supports syntax highlighting for C and Python.
-It has all the basic text editing you would require such as line numbers, find, selection, highlighting, saving, reading files, etc.
+***Row*** is a text editor which comes with all the basic functionalies one would require, such as:
+- <ins>Reading files</ins>
+- <ins>Showing *line-numbers*</ins>
+- <ins>Text search</ins> *with navigation support between multiple instances*
+- <ins>Text selection</ins>
+- <ins>Syntax highlighting</ins> *currently for C and Python code files*
+- <ins>Saving file</ins> `Ctrl`+`S`
+- <ins>Extention detection</ins> *of saved files*

-This is my first experience building a app in 100% C.
+This has been my first experience, building an app; 100% in C.

-I wanted to learn how to build an app from the ground up and realized there are always API's to talk to even at terminal level.
+My main objective was to build an app from *ground up* and along the way I realized; there are always API's to talk to, even at terminal level.

-It currently only supports Windows but I might make it portable in future.
+It currently only has support for **Windows**; for which you can find executables in the [releases section](https://github.com/Amaan-E/text_editor/releases).
+Support for additional platforms will be added in future releases.
+So stay tuned.

-I tested it mostly on my own so there it might be some bugs and I also showed it to some of my friends.
+I tested it mostly on my own, so it still might have some bugs.
+Plus I shared it with some of my friends too.

 ## Development Process

-I started with https://viewsourcecode.org/snaptoken/kilo/index.html, adapted it to Windows as I went along, then completed some of the tasks and implemented some of my own.
+I started with this guide: https://viewsourcecode.org/snaptoken/kilo/index.html.
+As I went along, I completed some of the tasks while adapting it for *Windows* and implemented some of my own.

-I followed https://www.conventionalcommits.org/en/v1.0.0/ for all my commits.
+I made use of the following specification for commits: https://www.conventionalcommits.org/en/v1.0.0/

-Row was developed using Visual Studio 2022 with the C make profile.
+***Row*** was developed using *Visual Studio 2022* with the *C make profile*.

-This project is built in C uses some of standard library along with some Windows specific API for keyboard handling and terminal handling.
+This project is built in **C** and makes use of ***standard library*** along with APIs specific for *Windows* (which includes handling of keyboard and terminal).

 ## Source Files